Isshub-io/isshub/README.rst

 The commits are so important to me that they will be available in the "Internals" part of the documentation in a easily browsable way.

+Also, I'm a fan of `git-flow <https://nvie.com/posts/a-successful-git-branching-model/>`_ and it (the `avh edition <https://github.com/petervanderdoes/gitflow-avh>`_) will be used in this project, but adding the username in the branch name (easier to filter on if many users), so for example my own development branches will be prefixed by `features/twidi/`.
+(If branches from other people in pull requests do not follow this pattern, it will be done on my side)

 ''''''
 Coding
 ''''''